5 things you need to do BEFORE separating from your spouse in Charlotte

 Separating from your spouse is not an easy decision, but one that is necessary in order to begin the divorce process in North Carolina.
 If you’ve reached that point in your marriage and you are ready to take that next steps in the process, this article is for you.
 My name is Stephen Corby and I am an attorney in Charlotte NC.
 I have handled hundreds of divorce cases throughout the state and compiled this list of the most important things you should do before you move out.

 Tax returns, bank statements, credit card statements, 401k statements, investment portfolios, pay stubs, absolutely everything.
 Arguments over what accounts exist, how much everyone really makes, and what money was moved are staples in every divorce case.
 You can’t rely on your spouse to be honest when it comes to the marital assets.
-The more information I have the better the chances of navigating them to a positive financial outcome.
+The more information Emblem Legal has the better the chances of navigating them to a positive financial outcome.

 It might be awhile before you get another opportunity to get back into the marital home.
 Although you don’t lose your rights to the property you leave behind it can become incredibly difficult to get to those items.
 Even short term interim motions asking the court for items can take months to schedule.
 In that time there is nothing stopping your ex from going to the pawn shop or hiding your assets.
 Even if the court awards you money for the items sold or destroyed there is no way to replace the sentimental value.
 If it’s irreplaceable to you, make sure it comes with you when you move out.

 It’s well worth the time and money to schedule an appointment with an attorney before you decide to separate.
 They can talk to you about your goals, explain your likely outcomes, and help you make sure it’s a smooth transition.
 Even if you don’t want to hire an attorney for the process it’s important to learn your rights before making such a large life decision.
 If you’d like to talk to one of our experienced attorneys we’d love to speak with you.
 Call our office at 704-248-7683 or go to our consultation page to schedule a meeting with us.